avarda-ab/Magento2ShippingBroker/README.md

-# Avarda GatewayShipping
+# Avarda ShippingBroker

-Gateway shipping handling for Avarda Checkout3.
+Avarda shipping broker handling for Avarda Checkout3.
 The main goal of this module is implementation of the shipping broker API on example of the Nshift broker.

 [See provider-specific integration guide](https://docs.avarda.com/checkout-3/shipping-broker/provider-specific-integration-guide/)